carpentries-incubator/ml4bio-workshop/_episodes/01-introduction.md

 > ## Definition
 >
 > Clustering - grouping related samples in the data set.
-In the house price example, a sample is each house.
 >
 > Classification - predicting a category for the samples in the data set.
-In the house price example, the categories are high and low.
 >
+> Regression - predicting a continuous number for the samples in the data set.
+>
 > Classifier - a specific model or algorithm that performs classification.
 >
-> Regression - predicting a continuous number for the samples in the data set.
->
 > Model - mathematical representation that generates predictions based on the input data.
 {: .callout}

 > ## Scenarios
+>
+> Consider whether the following 3 scenarios should or should not be considered machine learning.
+>
 > 1. You are trying to understand how temperature affects the speed of embryo development in mice.
 > After running an experiment where you record developmental milestones in mice at various temperatures, you run a linear regression on the results to see what the overall trend is.
 > You use the regression results to predict how long certain developmental milestones will take at temperatures you’ve not tested.